ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness: Results and Discussion

-We further analyze intra- and inter-step correctness metrics using the EB dataset by asking the following research questions.
+We analyze our \method{} metrics on EB dataset by addressing the following research questions.

-\paragraph{How do the design choices of RCUs affect correctness evaluation?} Our correctness measures rely on automatically identified RCUs that are not typically annotated in a reasoning chain (\S\ref{sec:metrics}).
-To understand the role played by RCUs in measuring correctness, we compare different variants of our metric implemented with (i) identified RCUs, (ii) no RCUs (by treating a step as a whole), and (iii) gold RCU annotations (i.e., oracle setting).
-We extract gold RCUs for each step using the reasoning trees supplied in the EB dataset (details in Appendix~\ref{app: correct}).
-We present the results in Table~\ref{tab:kvals}.
-Overall, we show that RCU decomposition is crucial to \method{}, especially because it enables measuring intra-step correctness, which in turn leads to more accurate identification of hallucinations and swap errors.
-Additionally, we observe that gold RCUs improve both correctness metrics and yield higher correlation across errors (up to 0.20).
-Nevertheless, our identified RCUs strengthen correctness evaluation and future work can further bridge the gap between the two settings.
+\paragraph{How do RCU design choices affect correctness evaluation?} We examine the impact of different RCU design choices on correctness metrics (\S\ref{sec:metrics}).
+We compare variants using (i) identified RCUs, (ii) no RCUs (treating a step as a whole), and (iii) gold RCU annotations (oracle setting).
+Gold RCUs are extracted using reasoning trees from the EB dataset (details in Appendix~\ref{app: correct}).
+Results in Table~\ref{tab:kvals} show the crucial role of RCU decomposition in \method{}, enabling accurate identification of hallucinations and swap errors.
+Gold RCUs improve correctness metrics and yield higher correlation across errors (up to 0.20).
+Nevertheless, our identified RCUs bolster correctness evaluation, and future work can bridge the gap between the two settings.